Active Learning in Thailand 2025: Guide for Teachers — KET

 Facilitator, Not Director

 In active learning classrooms, teachers shift from teacher-centered lecturing to guiding.
-They set the stage with clear instructions and let students steer.

 Key Strategies